MythicTermination/CrookedLib/README.md

 ## License
-This project is licensed under the [MIT License](https://github.com/crookedman/crookedlib/blob/master/LICENSE).
+This project is licensed under the [MIT License](https://github.com/MythicTermination/CrookedLib/blob/master/LICENSE).

 ## Acknowledgments
-Special thanks to the creators and maintainers of GeckoLib for their excellent work on the original library.
+Special thanks to the creators and maintainers of GeckoLib And Liolib for their excellent work on the original library.